1601-mma2013/Performance-Enhancer/README.md

 **7. Challenges**

-To make the program run smoothly with no delay inprocessing.
+To make the program run smoothly with no delay in the application.

 **b.
 Other Models**

-Name - Jane
+Name - Secondary School Student and College Student.

-Age - 21
+Age - 15 years old to 18 years old.

-Gender - Female
+Gender - Male and Female

 Occupation–  Student

-Faculty – Faculty of Computing and Informatics
+Faculty – Secondary School

 Status – Single